Yebei-Rong/A-Hybrid-Approach-for-Generating-Investor-Views-in-Black-Litterman-Model/README.md

 Different from the paper we refer to, we implement this approach by using all the stocks of DJI in a time period from year 2009 to 2018 and validate our results of forecasts of year 2019.
 For the methodology, we follow the three well known models in the original paper -- ARMA-GARCH, SVR and Black-Litterman.
 However, before applying the ARMA-GARCH model to stock indicators, we examined carefully of the stationary of each indicator time series.
 Moreover, although the paper takes the SVR and it shows that the results outperformed the DJI returns.
 We further analyzed other machine learning methods which are Bayesian, Random Forest, Adaptive Boosting, Decision Tree, KNN, Logistic Regression, GradientBoosting.
 In conclusion, the BL results reveal better portfolio returns than the DJI return for different holding periods.
 Meanwhile, we also have some new findings.
 First, the BL results didn’t show better performance compared with randomly generated and 1/N rule portfolios.
 Second, we observe that it appears a positive relationship between portfolio returns and holding periods, which means it is better to hold a portfolio for a long time and not to change positions frequently.

-More details are covered in the implementation and conclusion sections.
-For the methodology section, I recommend you to read the original paper, and I will only cover the improvements and further analysis we did here.

 ## 2 Implementation
 ### 2.1 Stage 1: Forecasting Indicators with ARMA-GARCH(1,1)
 ARMA-GARCH(1,1) model is used to obtain the daily forecast of 8 common technical indicators of stock for 250 days in (starting from Jan 2019) using the available data from 2009 to 2018 of DJI.
 Before modelling, we plotted the ACF and PACF figures to choose the proper parameters for ARMA models which is important but not given in the original paper.